 - It decreases a baby's heart rate, which helps them relax and sleep.

 - It improves mouth and jaw development.
 Breastfed babies generally have stronger jaw muscles and rarely need orthodontic procedures and treatments or braces later in life.
 Crooked, overcrowded teeth are much more common in bottle-fed children but not in breastfed children.
 Babies must suck on a bottle teat to get the milk out, whereas breastfeeding requires more of a massage motion, not sucking.
 (Explanation: The movement used for bottle feeding can also be described as a piston-like movement.
 Breastfed babies use a series of compressions, rhythmically moving their tongues from front to back to massage the milk out of the breast.
 Two entirely different movements used!)

 - Because of the stronger muscles in a breastfed baby's jaw, they can speak more clearly.

 - Your nipple and breast form according to the shape of the baby's mouth.
 But when bottle feeding or using pacifiers/dummies all the time, the baby's mouth will form to accommodate the shape of the teat; this can change the entire shape of the child's face!

 - Breastfeeding also doesn't allow the milk to pool in the baby's mouth as bottle feeding does; this is the biggest reason for tooth decay and cavities in children.
 Breast milk prevents tooth decay.

 - Babies who are breastfed also can't be overfed.
 Breast milk is absorbed and used optimally by a baby's digestive system.
 And when they only suck for comfort, they don't necessarily consume much milk.
 Hence the term non-nutritive sucking.
 Your body knows how much (or how little!) to give your baby.

 - Sometimes a mother might feel a little guilty for breastfeeding her child to sleep, fearing that she is allowing a bad habit to form.
 Why not use breastfeeding to get your baby to sleep?
 It comes in very useful!

-The benefits of providing the skin to skin comfort far outweigh all the concerns many mothers have about comfort nursing.
+The benefits of providing skin-to-skin comfort far outweigh all the concerns many mothers have about comfort nursing.
 Breastfeeding is so much more than just a way of providing nutrition!